 2. Tracks device performance, uptime, and faults for quick issue resolution.

-I understand that you're asking me to explain the architecture of the Simple Network Management Protocol (SNMP).
 Here's a breakdown of the key components and how they interact:

 Read More about Network Hardware Devices.